 You may change the room setup to accommodate your group.
 Before you leave the room it is your responsibility to return the classroom to the layout for which it was scheduled (see room layout diagram in classroom).
 It is the responsibility of the room requestor that the room is left in good condition.
 Remember to turn off the projectors and mics and be sure that all catering has been picked up by the time you vacate the room.

 After hours events (weekdays after 8pm and weekends) are required to pay for after hours housekeeping.
-To ensure that the reserved space is properly cleaned after the event, please submit a Customer-Funded Work Request via the Facilities Planning and Management website.
-For last-minute requests, call (650) 721-2146 to arrange for housekeeping.
+To ensure that the reserved space is properly cleaned after the event, please submit a Customer-Funded Work Request by going to Facilities Planning and Management.
+For last-minute requests, call 650-721-2146 to arrange for housekeeping.